diodechain/diode-docs/content/FAQ/how-to-start-diode-cli-at-boot-with-apple-mac.md

 ---
 _schema: default
-title: How To Start Diode CLI at Toot With Apple Mac
+title: How To Start Diode CLI at Boot With Apple Mac
 nav_title:
 SEO_options:
   title: About Diode